The SCFD Family of Organizations: Tier III

 - Things SCFD Does Not Fund

 Connect to SCFD’s online Grants Portal to apply for the next round of SCFD funding opportunities.

 The county grant guidelines will provide direction on the requirements to apply for funds in each county.
 The guidelines are revised every year, so it is critical that you review them before filling out an application even if you applied in the county in the last grant cycle.

 Most counties require interviews, please click here to sign-up online.

 Any organization applying in more than one county must submit to SCFD by this date.

 - Council Contact Info

 Change Request Forms

-If your programming changes drastically from the project grant proposal, you will need to obtain permission from the councils to continue using the funds by filing a Change Request Form.
-These forms are not needed for GOS grants.
+If your programming changes drastically from the project grant proposal, you will need to obtain permission from the Councils to continue using the funds by submitting a Change Request Form.
+These forms are not needed for GOS grants – project grants only.